donalharrison/no1_system/docs/core/Statuses.md

 ## Prone
 #### Fixed
-While Prone, you have Vulnerable 2 to an melee attack made against you and you take Actions at Hazard 2.
+While Prone, you have Vulnerable 2 to any melee attack made against you and you take Actions at Hazard 2.
 You must use a Shift to stand back up.

 ## Provoked
 #### Fixed